Skip to main content

 North America

-In North America, cards are the most popular form of payment online, accounting for 53% of ecommerce transaction value in 2019, according to GlobalData,.
+In North America, digital wallets (32%) have now overtaken credit (31%) and debit (19%) cards to become the most popular payment method as of 2022.
 In the United States, this is mostly via Visa and Mastercard.
 Canada meanwhile has a robust domestic debit card, Interac, which is used in-store via card and online as a bank transfer payment method.
 LPMs are becoming more popular, though, especially amongst the younger generation using services Apple Pay, Google Pay, PayPal and Venmo — the mobile wallet service from PayPal.
 According to GlobalData, APMs such as these account for 30% of ecommerce transaction value.

 South America

-More than 50% of consumers prefer using cards when shopping online, according to the 2019 Latin America Online Payment Methods report.
-This accounts for the international card schemes, as well as local schemes like Elo and Hipercard.
+APMs are gaining ground in South America, and are expected to account for 39% of the total volume of the region’s digital commerce within two years, according to the latest Beyond Borders study.
+At the same time, credit card usage has shrunk slightly, from 55% in 2020 to 51% in 2022.
 Cash on delivery is also popular given the region’s large unbanked population.
 Increasingly the use of alternative online payment solutions, such as e-cash solutions is becoming more widespread.
 This is an offline way to make online purchases and is particularly suited to a region with a high unbanked population.
 Popular examples of e-cash in South America include Boleto Bancário in Brazil and OXXO in Mexico.

 Europe

-The landscape is similar in Europe to that in the US.
-Cards are by far the most popular method of online payment, with 53% of consumers saying they’d prefer to use debit and credit cards when shopping online, according to a 2019 Payments Europe report.
+As in the US, in Europe, digital wallets (44%) have now overtaken credit and debit cards (42%) as the most popular online payment method.
 Some popular domestic debit cards that sit alongside the global brands include Bancontact in Belgium and Cartes Bancaires in France.
 The same study found that 16% of consumers prefer using bank transfer methods, especially in Austria, giropay, Sofort and PayNow in Germany, iDEAL in the Netherlands and Przelewy24 in Poland.
 Other alternative online payment options, like Apple Pay, were preferred by 6% of online shoppers.

 Africa